karllessard/community/sigs/jvm/rfcs/20190802-java-repositories.md

 For example they can use any of the object-detection models in https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md by just passing in the URI.

+We will try to add models that complement the existing set of models and can be used as building blocks in other apps.

+#### framework

-Also we will try to provide a proper abstraction API (e.g. GraphRunner)  that hides the raw tensors and so can be used by non-machine learning experts.
+A proper abstraction API (e.g. GraphRunner) that hides the raw tensors and so can be used by non-machine learning experts.
 In the future those libraries will allow using the models in a transfer learning setting with TensorFlow Java as well.
-We will try to add models that complement the existing set of models and can be used as building blocks in other apps.